Horse Home Page

-Q5: When will a new horse management plan be completed?A5: The NPS will be initiating a new horse management planning process during fall of 2021.
+Q5: When will a new horse management plan be completed?A5 original: The NPS will be initiating a new horse management planning process during fall of 2021.
 Updates on timelines will be posted on the portal.

 Q6: Will I be able to participate in management plan development?A6: The National Park Service has a formal process for the development of management plans and their corresponding environmental impact assessments.
 The process includes opportunities for public input and review.
 Once the official management plan development and environmental assessment process has been initiated, the National Park Service will invite members of the public to attend scoping meetings and to share official public comments on the National Park Service Planning, Environment and Public Comment website.
 To learn more about this process please visit https://parkplanning.nps.gov/links.cfm.
 Outside of the formal public comment process, all communication pertaining to horse management will continue to be addressed through the horse communication portal to maintain transparency, information consistency, and equitability.